GottaGetSwifty/SwiftyImageLoader/README.md

 "shouldUseDeviceCache" is a Bool indicating whether or not to use the  Watch's device cache for dramatically improved performance.
 This should only be considered for images that are likely to be loaded more than once throughout the lifetime of the app.

-The magic here is that KFSwiftImageLoader will automatically and intelligently manage the  Watch's device cache.
-Should the image data be larger than the cache's size (5 MB), KFSwiftImageLoader will fallback to transmitting the data from the iPhone app's cache, or downloading the image and transmitting the downloaded data, depending on what's available.
+The magic here is that SwiftyImageLoader will automatically and intelligently manage the  Watch's device cache.
+Should the image data be larger than the cache's size (5 MB), SwiftyImageLoader will fallback to transmitting the data from the iPhone app's cache, or downloading the image and transmitting the downloaded data, depending on what's available.

 ### UIButton
 ``` swift
 button.loadImage(urlString: urlString)
 ```

-Again, KFSwiftImageLoader makes it very easy to load images.
+Again, SwiftyImageLoader makes it very easy to load images.
 In this case, the button uses mostly the same method signature as UIImageView, but it includes two more optional parameters: "isBackgroundImage" and "forState".

 ``` swift